 $ Maui Wowi recently opened in fast-growing south Franklin near Peytonsville Road, offering fresh-fruit, nonfat smoothies and Hawaiian coffees with a tropical-island vibe.

-$ Begun by Meridee’s grandmother, who came from Sweden to Minnesota, in Merridee's Breadbasket you’ll find baked goods, boxed lunches, coffees and extended breakfast/lunch menus.
+$ In Merridee's Breadbasket in downtown Franklin, you’ll find a much-celebrated selection of baked goods, boxed lunches, coffees and extended breakfast/lunch menus.

 $ The fish tacos and burrito bowls are rivaled only by the margaritas at Swankys Taco Shop in Cool Springs.